 - Additional medical problems have arisen that were a direct result of your original injury;

 - You have medical bills or property damage directly related to the accident.

 If your injuries were sustained as a result of a car accident, a Louisiana car accident attorney can tell you what they will need in order to get things started.
 This can include accident and medical reports, bills and statements, and any correspondence between you and the responsible parties.

 If your situation is such that a property damage claim is warranted, you will also need to show paperwork and correspondence specific to the damage.
 You’ll also want to provide photographic or video evidence of the damage, proof of ownership, and any estimates or bills for repairs.

-A Louisiana personal injury attorney at the Law Offices of J. Price McNamara can look at the specifics of your case to determine if you have grounds for a Louisiana personal injury lawsuit and help you file your claim.
+A Louisiana personal injury attorney at J. Price McNamara ERISA Insurance Claim Attorney can look at the specifics of your case to determine if you have grounds for a Louisiana personal injury lawsuit and help you file your claim.
 Contact us to schedule your FREE legal consultation today – (866) 248-0580.